 Also, the Canadian government no longer recommends that Canadians avoid nonessential travel.

 What are the restrictions?

-As of November 21, all permitted arrivals must use the ArriveCAN app or website to submit travel and contact information, a 14-day quarantine plan and a Covid-19 symptom self-assessment.
+All permitted arrivals must use the ArriveCAN app or website to submit travel and contact information, a 14-day quarantine plan (if unvaccinated and granted an excemption) and a Covid-19 symptom self-assessment.

 The quarantine plan must detail where you will stay, how you will get there and how you will arrange for delivery of essentials such as groceries and medicine.
 Failure to stick to the plan can lead to six months' jail time and a CAD$750,000 (US$593,000) fine.

 In early June, Canada announced it's lifting a nationwide Covid-19 vaccine mandate that required domestic rail and air travelers to provide proof of vaccination before boarding.
 This will take effect on June 20.

 Cases numbers in Canada are stable following a dramatic surge in Covid-19 cases led by the Omicron in early 2022.

 Canada is presently reporting 2,800 cases per day on average.